django-guardian/django-guardian/docs/develop/overview.rst

 How to do a new release?
 ----------------------------

-To enroll a new relase you should perform the following task:
+To enroll a new release you should perform the following task:

 * Ensure file ``CHANGES`` reflects all important changes.
 * Ensure file ``CHANGES`` includes a new version identifier and current release date.